 So, what does this mean for you as an employee?

 As an employee, your focus should be on getting what your employer owes you and not getting them incarcerated.
 The best way to do this is by filing a complaint, as mentioned earlier, or commencing a civil lawsuit.
-In either case, you stand a better chance of winning with an unpaid wages attorney by your side.

 What Will an Ohio Unpaid Wages Lawyer Do for You?